mechanicum-pro/leaderboards-plugin-protocol/README.md

 Each plugin (dynamic library) may implement one or more plugin interfaces for the service.
 To implement an interface use `github.com/mechanicum-pro/leaderboards-plugin-protocol` package (run `go get github.com/mechanicum-pro/leaderboards-plugin-protocol`).
 The package contains all necessary interfaces to implement a plugin:

-1. `UserGetterPlugin` - interface for plugins that retrieve a UserID from the HTTP request.
+1. `UserPlugin` - interface for plugins that retrieve a UserID from the HTTP request.
 The plugin should implement the `GetUserID` method as defined by the `UserGetter` protocol.
-   `GetUserID` receives an `*http.Request` and should return a sender's UserID in `*int64` or an `error`.
-An `error` should be returned only in cases of issues like network problems.
-If the user is not found or the request lacks the required data, return `nil` for the UserID.

-2. `UserIDValidatorPlugin` - interface for plugins that verify that the user is able to call the API for the AppID.
-The plugin should implement the `ValidateUserID` method which must satisfy the `UserIDValidator` protocol.

-2. `AppKeyGetterPlugin` - interface for plugins that retrieve an Application API Key from the HTTP request.
+2. `AppKeyPlugin` - interface for plugins that retrieve an Application API Key from the HTTP request.
 The plugin should implement the `GetAppKey` method as defined by the `AppKeyGetter` protocol.
-   `GetAppKey` receives an `*http.Request` and should return an Application API key used for the request.

-3. `AppKeyValidationPlugin` - interface for plugins that verify the Application API Key and an AppID and return a value indicating whether the key is trusted for the application.
-The plugin should implement the `ValidateKey` method, which must satisfy the `AppKeyValidator` protocol.
-   `ValidateKey` receives a `key` (`string`) and an `appID` (`uint32`) and expected to return an error or one of the following values:
    * `0` - the `key` is invalid
    * `1` - the `key` is valid but is not trusted for the application
    * `2` - the `key` is valid and trusted for the application

+3. `FriendsPlugin` - interface for plugins that retrieve list of friends of the user within the application

 The implemented plugin structures should be assigned to the correspondent global variables:

-* `UserGetterPlugin` to the `UserIDGetter`
-* `UserIDValidatorPlugin` to the `UserIDValidator`
+* `UserPlugin` to the `UserPlugin`
-* `AppKeyGetterPlugin` to the `AppKeyGetter`
+* `AppKeyPlugin` to the `AppKeyPlugin`
-* `AppKeyValidationPlugin` to the `AppKeyGetter`
+* `FriendsPlugin` to the `FriendsPlugin`

 For implementation example see [`_example/plugin.go`](_example/plugin.go)